ImperialCollegeLondon/IM-MAG-Data-Processing-Tools/README.md

 This repo publishes to the `/dist` folder a python wheel (.whl) and tar containing a CLI executable called `demo` that can be installed and run.
 This app uses the library [typer](https://typer.tiangolo.com/) to produce a user friendly interactive cli.

-## Tools - poetry, pyenv, isort, flake8, black
+## Tools - poetry, uv, isort, flake8, black

 All these tools are preinstalled in the dev container:

-- **Python3** - multiple versions installed and available, managed using pyenv
+- **Python3** - multiple versions installed and available, managed using uv
 - **Poetry** - [tool to manage python dependencies](https://python-poetry.org/), tools and package
 - **isort, black and flake8** - configured to lint and tidy up your python code automatically.
 Executed using ./build.sh and CTRL+SHIFT+B (build in vscode)